All Episodes

 It's certainly messy.

-Um, you know, change is always been messy, progress has always been messy.
+You know, change has always been messy.

 I certainly don't relish the fact that there were kids who were put out of school the other day.